jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-09-16.md

 Tasks:

-- *Robin* to publish the intent on GDoSA.
 - *Jason* to arrange for a Cape Town launch party.
 - *Grant* to arrange for a Johannesburg / Parkhurst launch party.
 - *Renate* to arrange for a Pretoria launch party.